-It was reported that the Arctic Monkeys frontman was considering taking the tracks he penned for the band's Tranquility Base Hotel & Casino album for himself before pushing ahead with the rest of the band.
+Back in 2018, it was reported that the frontman was considering taking the tracks he penned for the band's Tranquility Base Hotel & Casino album for himself before pushing ahead with the rest of the band.

-However, he has now claimed he never intended to go solo, as he feels that would be "disrespecting" his band mates.
+However, he soon silenced those rumours by saying he never intended to go solo, as he feels that would be "disrespecting" his band mates.

 Speaking to German outlet Intro, the R U Mine rocker said: "I was never interested in making a solo album.
 I am a part of this band and one would disrespect the other.